JHU-PL-Lab/www-fpse/lecture/ocaml-intro.md

 Key points

-1. Pattern match on the list input: its either empty or is a head/tail pair
+1. Pattern match on the list input: its either empty or is a head/tail pair (take the tree view)
-2. Recursively call the function on the tail of the list (plus other arguments): it **should work for shorter lists by induction**
+2. Recursively call the function on the tail of the list (plus other arguments)
+  - It should work for shorter lists by induction

-Fortunately many common operations are already in the `List` module:
+Fortunately many common operations are already in the built-in `List` module:

 ```ocaml
 # List.nth [1;2;3] 2;;
 - : int = 3
 ```

-* On Assignment 1 you **cannot** use `List` library, you first need to practice using `let rec`.
+* On Assignment 1 you **cannot** use `List`, you first need to practice using `let rec`.
   - On Assignment 2 you will start using the `List` library.

 Note that like our implementation `List.nth` will not be happy if there is no nth element: